 Another great way to explore Ubud and its surroundings is with a cycling tour.
 You will cycle downhill from the higher located Kintamani area down to Ubud village.
 On the way you will pass the green vegetation, traditional rice fields and native local villages.
 Mostly a pick up and drop off at your hotel, lunch, the guide and safety tools are included, but make sure to check this beforehand!

 Not many people know this is possible in Bali, but if you’ve always wanted to fly in an hot air balloon, The Chedi Club in Ubud fulfils your wishes as the the only hot air balloon experience in Bali.
 It’s an amazing opportunity to see Ubud’s green forests and rice fields from up high.
 The hot air balloon climbs 50 metres high above the resort’s expansive rice fields and the flight lasts between five to seven minutes.
-The hot air balloon season goes from from June until November with dawn and late afternoon flights for $150 per couple including breakfast or afternoon tea.
-Evening trips are $200 per couple and are followed by dinner.
+The hot air balloon season goes from from June until November with dawn and late afternoon flights.
+Book your hot air balloon experience with the link below!

-Tirta Empul is a water temple which is an important site for holy, fresh drinking water from the ground.
-Balinese Hindus go here to bathe in the holy waters, but also tourists can go into the two purification pools where you clean yourself at each of the 30 stations.
-The entrance fee is 15,000 IDR per person.
+Tirta Empul is a sacred water temple with holy, fresh drinking water from the ground.
+Balinese Hindus go here for a purification ceremony in the holy waters, but also tourists are welcome to experience the healing ritual of a water purification and to understand to magical mysteries of Balinese spirituality.
+The entrance fee is 50,000 IDR per person.

 Enjoy the beautiful Tibumana waterfall